You are not alone. Sleep apnea can be scary, and CPAP can be too!

 For those patients who do not do well using the CPAP machine there are many companies who have created other treatment methods.
 The best alternative to CPAP is the use of oral appliance therapy (OAT).
-OAT has been long recognized throughout the dental world as the best alternative treatment.
+OAT has been long recognized throughout the dental world as the best alternative treatment and according to the 2015 guidelines issued by the by the American Academy of Sleep Medicine (AASM) and the American Academy of Dental Sleep Medicine (AADSM), oral appliances are recommended for any patient who is CPAP intolerant or who prefers alternate therapy.
 Oral appliances are worn at night and are generally compared to mouthpieces.
 They are designed in such a way that they move the lower jaw forward which then moves the soft tissues of the throat, such as the tongue, forward as well.

 Among the oral appliances we offer is the Whole You line of oral appliances.
 This line gives you many options to choose from so you can find the sleep appliance that is best suited to your needs.
 The Whole You process is very convenient, allowing you to go through the process of getting your oral appliance with ease.
 It’s a quick and easy way to get healthy, restorative sleep, without masks, straps, or hoses.